 For more information about the Trick Dog Program check out our Frequently Asked Questions.

 Posted on August 14, 2018, in Bernie X Blue, Information and Education, Lacee X Dusty, Previous Pup Update and tagged Champion Weimaraner, Washington State Weimar, Washington State Weimaraner, Washington Weimar, Washington Weimaraner, Washington Weims.
 Bookmark the permalink.
-Comments Off on Events.
+Leave a comment.